 Career hits: 3,060

 Biggio's 3,000th hit came in front of 42,537 fans at Minute Maid Park, in a game where the longtime Astros second baseman put on a show.
 Biggio racked up five hits in the game -- including No. 3,000, a game-tying single in the seventh inning of Houston's 11-inning victory over the Rockies.
 (Interestingly, Biggio was actually thrown out on the play, trying to stretch his single into a double.)
 He became the first player to reach 3,000 hits in a five-hit game.
 Jeter would later join him.

 Career hits: 3,020

 Palmeiro was an elite slugger for the Orioles in the 1990s, and he returned to Baltimore to wrap up his Major League career from 2004-05.
 In the summer of his final season, Palmeiro reached the 3,000-hit plateau with an RBI double against the Mariners in Seattle.
-Palmeiro, who also hit 569 home runs in his career, is one of five players with both 3,000 hits and 500 homers, along with A-Rod, Eddie Murray, Willie Mays and Aaron.
-Pujols will be the sixth.
+Palmeiro, who also hit 569 home runs in his career, is one of seven players with both 3,000 hits and 500 homers, along with Miguel Cabrera, Albert Pujols, A-Rod, Eddie Murray, Willie Mays and Hank Aaron.

 "I was numb going around the bases," Palmeiro would say after the game.
 "I don't remember much."